What We Miss when Our Backs are Turned

 1. A playground of only thin steel poles, like limbs reaching upward towards you.
 The quarry, the kiln, the harbour.
 A cluster, a rafter, a stack, a pile of stones on a dead end street.
 Yard, oval, pitch, an athletic surface, or a leisure centre.
 Indent, underbelly, hollow, cavern, coffin.
 Constellation, mind-map, to draw a line between each of your sources, to trace a river from origin to estuary.
 A water well.
 A metal bucket tied to a rope.
 The distribution of weight over a post.
 The optical frame, the picture that sits inside.
 An olive tree was left in our front garden, signifying prosperity.
 Your dad tells me an endless drought is coming.
 Dirt, cavern, earth, hole, a rain cloud that disperses evenly.
 Excavate slowly, then all at once.
 You told me there were two people in identical motion.
 The suburb, the street, a manicured lawn.
 Plant, propagate, a handful of seeds, a colony of ants.

 3. The invincible summer, the wall of heat, plump and robust.
-A curtain dividing a space in two.
+A curtain dividing a space.
 The water source that runs through the urban centre.
 The heatwave that splits a day in two pieces; the heavy sunlit morning and the long summer night.
 The fabric moves in the wind, soft, sweaty canvas.
 Walk from one side to the other, the parallel interior is someone else’s home now.
-The heat warped information.
-A splitting headache.
+To my knowledge she is a great waitress that works at the restaurant below the apartment.
+She smiles quickly when you pass her.
+It is in the closing hours she moves quickly, she solves sudokus in her head as she works.
+She cleans the ceiling and the bathroom light, a line of tiny flys.
+After work she will drink soda on the stairs and count her tips.
+She feels held by the restaurant, surrounded by people moving, passing through for a moment, everything is at once real, plain, but somehow temporary.
+Outside her window lies a space where a building used to be.
+She will curl her body between the two brick walls and fall into a restless sleep.
+Her dreams will be filled with heat warped information, a splitting headache.
 A network outage.
 A flightpath.
 The main road, the laneway, the backstreet.
-A city that is at once anxious, naked and proud.
+A city that is anxious, naked and proud, all at once.
+ASMR will play through wired headphones.